 Every role is vital to our partnership with the families we serve.
 The Child Center is more than an agency—it’s a community.
-If you are interested in joining us and believe you have the passion and skills to make a difference in the lives of young people and communities facing some of the toughest circumstances, please apply for one of our available positions listed on our Recent Job Postings page; we will contact those candidates who best match the position requirements.
+If you are interested in joining us and believe you have the passion and skills to make a difference in the lives of young people and communities facing some of the toughest circumstances, please apply for one of our available positions listed on our Recent Job Postings page; we will contact you if you match our position requirements.
 Full-time, part-time, and per diem/fee-for-service opportunities are available in six divisions, including Behavioral Health; Early Childhood Education; Health Homes and Integrated Care; Prevention and Family Support; Residential Treatment; and Youth Development.
-Bilingual and bicultural applicants encouraged to apply.
+Bilingual and bicultural applicants strongly encouraged to apply.

-In order to connect with talented and qualified individuals and continue to prioritize the health and safety of prospective employees, we are coming to you through virtual job fairs and information sessions.
+To connect with talented, qualified individuals while continuing to prioritize the health and safety of prospective employees, we are seeking to meet and connect with you through virtual job fairs and information sessions.
 Meet our talented staff from our clinics and programs throughout the boroughs, and consider our remote work opportunities.

 The Child Center is always on the lookout for new talent in a variety of client-focused positions at schools, community centers, clinics, administrative facilities, and residential facilities – serving remotely, in-person, or through a hybrid work model during the COVID-19 pandemic.
-Here are some representative positions that are commonly in demand.
+Here are some representative positions that are always in demand.

 Substance use disorders are a growing problem among many of our communities.
 It matters to us that their care is specific and reflects the diversity of their life experiences.
 Our CASACs provide direct counseling services—and hope—to teens and adults struggling with addiction.
 These professionals play a key role in fostering clients’ social, cognitive, and behavioral skill development.
 Treatment is provided in individual and group sessions.
 Groups are offered to address such issues as wellness, health education, stress reduction, life priorities, and addiction awareness.
 CASACs must be credentialed and hold a bachelor’s degree.